Zasilkovna/WooCommerce/readme.txt

 == Changelog ==
 = 2.3.0 =
-Added: Optional consignment code from packet info (setting, async fetch, admin order metabox and AWB printout, cleared on packet cancel).
+Added: Option to display the consignment code in the order detail and on the printed parcel list.

 = 2.2.0 =
 Added: Optional validation of the selected pickup point using the API.